ezEngine/docs-src/pages/docs/projects/project-settings.md

 ## Asset Profiles

-*Editor > Project Settings > Asset Profiles...* opens a dialog to edit [asset profiles (TODO)](../assets/asset-profiles.md).
+*Project > Project Settings > Asset Profiles...* opens a dialog to edit [asset profiles (TODO)](../assets/asset-profiles.md).

+## Plugin Selection

+Which optional functionality should be available is configured on a per-project basis.
+See the [plugin selection chapter](plugin-selection.md) for details.

+If plugins provide additional editor options, they are typically found under *Project > Plugin Settings > ...*.

+### Loading Plugins from Code

+A custom [application (TODO)](../runtime/application/application.md) or [game state](../runtime/application/game-state.md) can load plugins directly from code if necessary.
+For example the `ezInspectorPlugin` is automatically loaded for you by stock EZ applications, when building the code for development.

 ## FMOD

-If the [FMOD Integration](../sound/fmod-overview.md) is enabled, *Editor > Project Settings > FMOD Project Settings...* will be available to configure the speaker mode and which master sound bank to use.
+If the [FMOD Integration](../sound/fmod-overview.md) is enabled, *Project > Plugin Settings > FMOD Project Settings...* will be available to configure the speaker mode and which master sound bank to use.

 ## Jolt

-If the [Jolt Physics Integration](../physics/jolt/jolt-overview.md) is enabled, *Editor > Project Settings > Jolt Project Settings...* will be available to configure the [collision layers](../physics/jolt/collision-shapes/jolt-collision-layers.md).
+If the [Jolt Physics Integration](../physics/jolt/jolt-overview.md) is enabled, *Project > Plugin Settings > Jolt Project Settings...* will be available to configure the [collision layers](../physics/jolt/collision-shapes/jolt-collision-layers.md).

 ## Video